 It’s a day all about reading and a day that warms a teacher’s heart.
 Of course, we’re talking about Read Across America Day, the chance to drop everything and read (oh wait, that’s another holiday …).
-Planning out your Read Across America Day activities and looking for fresh ideas, plus this year’s theme?
-We’ve got you covered!
+Planning out your Read Across America Day festivities and looking for fresh ideas for the day or the entire week?

 Hold a Read-a-Thon